gordondms/hangman838/README.md

 ### milstone_4.py file contains functions to:
 #### check_guess:
--- checks if the guessed letter is present in the word
+- checks if the guessed letter is present in the word
+- if it is present it replaces blanks in word_guessed with the guessed letter and provides user confirmation
+- if it is not present it informs the user and reduces their number of lives by 1-

+#### ask_for_input:
 - Request user input, user guesses a letter
+- Checks validity of user input
-- Checks if letter is present in the random word
+- Checks if user has already attempted that letter

 ## License information